aleopinion/Kubernetes-GKE-Anthos/Anthos/migrate-for-anthos-runbook.md

 my-migration linux-system-container GenerateMigrationPlan [3/3]	    Discovery	Running	 	59s
 ```

-### 17 = To get or view the Migration plan that we created/generated
+### 17 = To view or get the Migration plan that we created/generated in yaml format
 ```
 migctl migration get my-migration
 ```